 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Godfrey has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Godfrey has few renters and college students.
 But the biggest reason it is quieter in Godfrey than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Godfrey may be for you.

-The percentage of people in Godfrey who are college-educated is somewhat higher than the average US community of 21.84%: 26.96% of adults in Godfrey have at least a bachelor's degree.
+The overall education level of Godfrey is somewhat higher than in the average US city of 21.84%: 26.86% of adults 25 and older in the village have at least a bachelor's degree.

-The per capita income in Godfrey in 2010 was $31,427, which is upper middle income relative to Illinois and the nation.
-This equates to an annual income of $125,708 for a family of four.
+The per capita income in Godfrey in 2010 was $34,231, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $136,924 for a family of four.
 However, Godfrey contains both very wealthy and poor people as well.

 The people who call Godfrey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Godfrey residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Godfrey include Irish, English, Italian, and Polish.